Program Management of an AdvocateHub: Let’s Talk Naming Conventions

 Ryan Quackenbush, Principal

 If you were to rewind the clock on Ryan Quackenbush you’d find him jumping off stages at rock concerts and singing loudly in equally loud bands.
 Go back a bit further, and you’ll find a young – Keanu Reeves-looking – man aspiring to write the next great American novel while studying beatniks and black mountain poets and earning a degree in literature and creative writing from an Upstate New York (NY) college.
 Fast forward to today, and you’ll find an established Advocacy Consultant with a proven track record of results in the high-tech industry and experience that he draws on to guide his clients to success.
+Ryan was awarded the title of CMA Top 100 Influence and Strategist in 2024.

 Connect with Ryan on LinkedIn